umarhassan-mitodl/12.001-fall-2013/content/pages/instructor-insights/_index.md

 ### Requirements Satisfied

 - REST ![](/images/educator/icon-question-rest.png)
-- Required course for undergraduates [majoring in Earth, Atmospheric, and Planetary Science](https://eaps.mit.edu/education/undergraduate-program/major-programs/)
+- Required course for undergraduates {{% resource_link "b2b80b82-e6bc-440f-be9a-84fb1ded74a6" "majoring in Earth, Atmospheric, and Planetary Science" %}}
-- Core subject for students [minoring in Earth, Atmospheric, and Planetary Science](https://eapsweb.mit.edu/)
+- Core subject for students {{% resource_link "7c65f828-e7c3-4e67-8e84-3651ac596351" "minoring in Earth, Atmospheric, and Planetary Science" %}}
-- Required course for undergraduates in the [Program in Archaeology and Materials](https://catalog.mit.edu/schools/engineering/materials-science-engineering/#archaeology-materials-minor) in the Department of Materials Science and Engineering
+- Required course for undergraduates in the {{% resource_link "08305760-419d-4179-86dc-1b61f8fa0820" "Program in Archaeology and Materials" %}} in the Department of Materials Science and Engineering

 ### Offered